 Leadership Academy Influence 100 Overview

-Districts and school committees with participating fellows agree to participate in professional development and technical assistance with DESE to enhance their strategic planning for equity.
+Superintendents and school committees with participating fellows agree to participate in professional development and technical assistance with DESE and the Leadership Academy to enhance their strategic planning for equity.

-Applications for new districts interested in joining Cohort 4 are now open!
-The Department will select up to 15 districts and 25 fellows for Cohort 4, which will join the network of 26 districts and collaboratives and 6o fellows in the first three Cohorts.
+Applications for new districts interested in joining Cohort 5 are now open!
+The Department will select up to 15 districts and 25 fellows for Cohort 5, which will join the network of 34 districts and collaboratives and 75 fellows in the first four Cohorts.
 Selected districts will identify up to two staff members to participate in the fellowship program, with guidance and criteria provided by DESE.
 This is a no-cost opportunity to districts.
 If selected, participating fellows receive a small stipend from DESE.

 The first cohort comprises 26 fellows from 15 districts.
 92% are people of color, 42% are current principals, and 58% are central office leaders.